13 Best Places to Visit in Scotland for Couples

 We visited on a really windy day and it was snowing (in the middle of July).
 It might sound miserable, but it was Scotland at its best.

-Map of Stac Pollaidh hike, Scotland
+Map of Stac Pollaidh hike in Northern Highlands, Scotland

 My tip: The standard direction to hike the trail is a counter-clockwise circuit, but I would recommend going clockwise.
 The path from that end is better and it has the best views.
 Walk about ¾ of the path and then turn back.
 This way you avoid the muddiest/marshiest part of the trail (the western part) and see the best spots.